 UNICEF is committed to ensuring that all research, evaluation and data collection processes undertaken by UNICEF and its partners are ethical.
 Innocenti’s position, firmly rooted in the global UNICEF network and fully engaged as an independent research body with leading universities and institutes in all regions of the world, promotes a dynamic, real-time discourse on the ethical generation of knowledge about children.
 Innocenti’s research seeks to inform policy, guide action and also to challenge assumptions.

-Innocenti continues as a key partner and funder of ERIC, supporting children worldwide through advocating for their ethical participation in research.
+From 2012-2022 Innocenti was a key partner and the primary funder of ERIC, supporting children worldwide through advocating for their ethical participation in research.
+UNICEF continues to recognise ERIC as the central, international ethics resource for research involving children.

 While the Childwatch International Research Network has ceased many of its key functions it played a key role in providing the impetus for ERIC.